jsquyres/ompi/docs/developers.rst

 #.
 Automake
 #.
 Libtool

-You *must* install the last three tools (Autoconf, Automake, Libtool) into the same prefix directory.
-These three tools are somewhat inter-related, and if they're going to be used together, they MUST share a common installation prefix.
+.. important:: You *must* install the last three tools (Autoconf,
+               Automake, Libtool) into the same prefix directory.
+               These three tools are somewhat inter-related, and if they're going to be used together, they *must* share a common installation prefix.

 You can install m4 anywhere as long as it can be found in the path;
 it may be convenient to install it in the same prefix as the other